TanyaKulikovskaya/Vue-Online-Shop/README.md

 * Adding product to the cart
 * Displaying the amount of unique products in the cart
 * Navigation to the cart page by click
 * Increment, decrement, remove product from the cart
-* Authorizaition

 ## Project setup
 ```